NUSES: New methods and tools for astroparticle physics in space

 Fiber Tracker

-One of Zirè’s Fiber Tracker (FTK) modules.
+One of the three Zirè’s Fiber Tracker (FTK) modules.
 Each has a cross-section of 9.6 × 9.6 cm², built from perpendicular scintillating fiber planes just 1.4 mm thick.
 These modules provide precise tracking of particle direction while keeping the detection threshold low.

 Zirè acceptance